-During the quarter nine months ended June 30, 2023 September 30, 2023, the Company has secured additional financing of approximately \$6.4 million net, which provides funding for its current operations as it continues to invest in its product, people, and technology.
-Although there is no guarantee, the Company projects that the investments will lead to revenue expansion thereby reducing liquidity needs.
+During the nine months ended September 30, 2023, In 2024 and 2025, the Company has secured plans to raise additional financing of approximately \$6.4 million net, which provides funding for funds to support its current operations and investments as it continues seeks to invest in its product, people, create a sustainable organization.
+Our growth-oriented business plan to offer products to our customers will require continued capital investment and technology.
+Although there is no guarantee the Company projects that the investments will lead to revenue expansion thereby reducing liquidity needs.
 However, in order to further implement its business plan and satisfy its working capital requirements, the Company will need to raise additional capital.
-There is no guarantee that the Company will be able to raise additional equity or debt financing at acceptable terms, if at all.
+There is no guarantee that the Company such financing will be able to raise additional equity available, or debt financing at available on acceptable terms, if at all.